Drassil/git-wiki-theme/index.md

 This is a [demo](wiki/Demo.md) of git-wiki theme for jekyll

-it's a full featured wiki that powered by git, github pages and pull-requests!
+it's a full featured wiki powered by git, github pages and pull-requests!

 It means: